mlandis/phyddle/README.md

 # phyddle

-#### A pipeline-based toolkit for fiddling around with phylogenetic models and deep learning
+#### Tools to fiddle around with deep learning for phylogenetic models

 > *NOTE: This private beta version of phyddle is still under development.*